 - Considering Kit appears in a capacity, Jacques may likely have a role to play as well.

 - Confirmed as of ?2: In the first chapter, Lemony tells Kit to give Jacques his regards.

 The Baudelaires will make an appearance in the final book, be it actual appearance or name drop

 - Since it's Lemony's story, the Baudelaires likely have no role to play.
 If they were to ever appear, it would be in the final prequel book.
 Especially considering Beatrice.

-- Pretty sure The Beatrice Letters indicated that Lemony had known Beatrice and Bertram Baudelaire since his childhood at VFD, though, so either of them could easily appear.
+- Pretty sure The Beatrice Letters indicated that Lemony had known Beatrice and Bertrand Baudelaire since his childhood at VFD, though, so either of them could easily appear.

 Hector won't be the only character from ASOUE to return

 - Monty has been name dropped, so it's likely that younger versions of the likes of Aunt Josephine or others will appear too.